 - Proxy Chaining

-However, aside from the technical elements of deployments, there are a large number of other considerations and variables which you should take into account when deploying Zscaler.
+However, aside from the technical elements of deployments, there are many other considerations and variables that you should take into account when deploying Zscaler.

 Every Zscaler deployment we undertake is different

-This is because every business has different operations, different goals and therefore different requirements.
+This is because every business has different operations, goals, and requirements.

-While the goal of one organisation may be to secure their remote workforce – another organisation may be looking to implement URL filtering and bandwidth control.
-Zscaler has a wide set of security capabilities – it just depends on what you are looking to achieve.
+While the goal of one organisation may be to secure its remote workforce, another may be looking to implement URL filtering and bandwidth control.
+Zscaler has a wide set of security capabilities - it just depends on what you are looking to achieve.

 Firstly, Some Questions to Ask / Answer

-Here are a few questions relating to your environment and future plans, which it is helpful to consider and answer.
+Here are a few questions relating to your environment and plans, which are helpful to consider and answer.

-2. Do you use any Hyperscale platforms? e.g. Office 365, Salesforce.com etc.
+2. Do you use any Hyperscale platforms? e.g. Office 365, Salesforce.com ,tcetc

 3. Do you allow remote VPN access for remote workers, contractors, or affiliated persons?